mutantturkey/FlyTracking/fly-tools/cci-calculator/README.markdown

 and the number of folds for the tail.
 This will give you proper results!

     for i in Fold_*.txt; do head $i -n 23 |  tail -n 21 >> output.txt; echo $i; done;

+The output of the file is in the order of your input, so just copy your data back into whatever spreadsheet you are using and it be good.
+If you notice that the numbers don't match up, make sure your ordering correctly!